jasonharris438/stochastic-models/README.md

 - [`find_package`](https://cmake.org/cmake/help/latest/module/FindBoost.html#examples) method not used due to the header-only libraries being accessible without needing to build the project.

 ## **To Use**

+**_The procedures mentioned above can be accessed in a complete and safe way through the `entrypoints` module.
+This module provides a simple set of functions orchestrating the underlying models and calculations._**

+These can be imported in your application as shown below.

 It is possible to use this application as a shared library within another application should it be correctly linked.
 The `.so` file created in the `src` directory is the most efficient way to use this in another project.
 The `../install/include` directory is also required.
 The linker must be able to locate these files to build the application.